-The SAP provides short term counseling (up to eight free sessions per issue, in addition to the assessment and follow up) as well as evaluation and treatment recommendations and referral services at no cost to the students.
+The SAP provides counseling services to students as well as student spouses and children ages 13-25.
+There is no predetermined limit on the number of sessions available.
+The SAP may also provide evaluation and treatment recommendations and referral services at no cost to the students.
 These referrals may be to counselors in the Department of Psychiatry or in the community (see below).
 Students who call the SAP after hours will receive a call back within 24 hours on weekdays.
 They will also be given a number to call for crisis situations during nights and weekends.

 Student Assistance Program

 11360 Mountain View Avenue

 Department of Psychiatry, Behavioral Health Institute

 The department has psychologists, social workers, and marriage & family therapists available for counseling students.
 There is also a psychiatrist specifically designated to see medical students who does not have a role in their education or evaluation.
 In addition, protocols are in place to assure that no mental health providers will be involved in the teaching or evaluation of medical students for whom they have provided professional services.
 Students have a $10 copayment per visit to see a psychologist or other licensed therapist.
 There is a $40 copayment per visit to see any MD in the LLUH system including a psychiatrist at the BHI.

 1686 Barton Road (Corner of Barton and Iowa)

 909-558-9500, then select Option 2 to make, change, or cancel an appointment